 Once you've set the camera as you like it, go to MENU > Camera 9 > Memory and save the current settings to the memory address of your liking.
 1 and 2 are recalled by selecting them on the top dial, while M1 M2 M4 and M4 are only recallable via the menu system (MENU > Camera 9 > Memory Recall, or some other preset possibly).

-Almost everything, like AF modes and illuminators, resolution, color, white balance and advance modes are saved and recalled, but other things, like the Silent Mode, aren't.
+Almost everything, like AF modes and illuminators, resolution, color, white balance and advance modes are saved and recalled, but other things aren't.

 Auto Image Review